Offaly county football team

 The Offaly county football team represents Offaly in men's Gaelic football and is governed by Offaly GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

 Offaly's home ground is O'Connor Park, Tullamore.
-The team's manager is Liam Kearns.
+The team's managers are Declan Kelly and Mickey Harte.

 The team last won the Leinster Senior Championship in 1997, the All-Ireland Senior Championship in 1982 and the National League in 1998.

 History

-Perhaps the most famous moment in football history came in the 1982 All-Ireland Senior Football Championship Final when Offaly played Kerry.
+Perhaps the most famous moment in football history came in the 1982 All-Ireland Senior Football Championship final when Offaly played Kerry.
 The match was a repeat of the previous year's final; however, not only that but a win for Kerry would give them an unprecedented fifth consecutive All-Ireland SFC title.
 Kerry were winning by two points with two minutes to go when Séamus Darby came on as a substitute and scored one of the most famous goals of all time in football.
 Kerry fumbled the counterattack which allowed Offaly to win by one single point with a score of 1–15 to 0–17.

+Offaly manager Liam Kearns died suddenly in the middle of the 2023 National League campaign.
+Ahead of the first league game since his death (against Tipperary, another team that Kearns had managed) a moment of silence took place, with Offaly winning the game.

 The Offaly vocational schools' team have made it to six All-Ireland finals but lost all six, including the first final when they were beaten by the Cork City team in 1961.